 Before any calibration can be set, it will be necessary to decide upon the calibration values and place the decimal point in the appropriate position.
-To do this, scroll through the parameters, entering the password as appropriate (as described in Chapter 3), until the decimal point parameter is reached (dP-r).
-Once the decimal point is set, the Auto Calibration parameters can be set in real engineering terms.
+To do this, scroll through the parameters, entering the password as appropriate until the decimal point parameter is reached (dP).
+Once the decimal point is set, the auto calibration parameters can be set in real engineering terms.